 These are a few additional steps you can take to reduce your need to take on student loan debt when attending college.

-- Take AP classes in high school to test out of the college courses.
+- Take AP classes in high school and test out of the college courses.

-- Taking college courses while enrolled in high school can get you a head start financially.
+- Take college courses while enrolled in high school can get you a head start financially.

 - Get tuition assistance or tuition reimbursement from your employer.

 - Consider the GI Bill.
 The government will pay for you to attend college in return for your military service.

 - Attend college close to home and skip the added costs of campus (or off-campus) housing and meals.

 It may feel like a sacrifice at the moment, but sparing yourself the burden of crippling debt while continuing to earn your degree may be one of the best gifts you give your adult self – especially when so many of your friends, classmates, and coworkers are overwhelmed by the college debts they are shouldering.